Julia Clare Oyet: Background and education

 Oyet was born in Uganda in the 1970s.
 She obtained her first degree, a Bachelor of Business Administration (BBA), from the Uganda Martyrs University, in Nkozi, Uganda.
 Her second degree, a Master of Business Administration (MBA), was obtained from Heriot-Watt University Business School, in Edinburgh, Scotland, United Kingdom.
 As of February 2022, she was enrolled in the Doctor of Philosophy in Business Administration at Heriot-Watt University, focusing on financial inclusion.
 In addition, she is a Fellow of the Association of Chartered Certified Accountants, of the United Kingdom.

 Work experience

 As of February 2022, Oyet was an experienced accountant, central banker and bank supervisor, who had worked in Uganda's central bank, both as an accountant and as an internal auditor.
 Her work at the Bank of Uganda spanned over 20 years, as of 2022.

-In her position as CEO of the UDPF, Oyet is the first person and first woman to serve in that role, since the agency was created in 2017.
+In her position as CEO of the DPF, Oyet is the first person and first woman to serve in that role, since the agency was created in 2017.